RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 RoPE groups the embedding dimensions into groups of two adjacent indices.
 These two values can be considered to be defining a complex number.
 The first number represents the real part, and the second is the imaginary dimension.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/rope.png" caption="" alt="RoPE" source="https://arxiv.org/abs/2104.09864" width=400 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/rope.png" caption="" alt="RoPE" source="https://arxiv.org/abs/2104.09864" width=400 class="image-fluid mx-auto d-block" %}

 If the embeddings are of size $$d$$, $$d/2$$ of these size two blocks / complex numbers are present.
 The absolute position of the embedding in the input sequence is denoted $$m$$.